OpenSUSE / SLES deployment root password not working

 I noticed that the root password entered in the host creation phase is not correctly applied to the deployed machine.
 I guess because SUSE is using a different alogorithm as the one that is used in foreman.
 Maybe Suse is using md5sum.
 I googled a lot for it but couldn't find any clear details what is used in Suse.

-#1 Updated by Ohad Levy almost 8 years ago
+#1 Updated by Ohad Levy about 8 years ago

 You are probably correct, the handling of encoding the password should be moved away to the OS layer, so each OS should handle the encryption it self.